 This cycle is promoted by the Fundació Catalunya Europa in collaboration with BBVA, and supported by the Ajuntament de Barcelona, the Àrea Metropolitana de Barcelona and the Generalitat de Catalunya.

-The opening of the cycle coincided with the publication of the special report of the UN Panel of Experts on Climate Change (IPCC), in which Peter Newman is coauthor.
-This report warns that global warming higher than 1.5°C can lead to disastrous consequences for the planet and warns that action must be taken with "unprecedented measures" to avoid "irreversible damage" of climate change.
+The opening of the cycle coincided with the publication of the UN Panel of Experts on Climate Change (IPCC) latest report, which Newman has coauthored.
+The report demonstrates how global warming higher than 1.5°C could have disastrous consequences for the planet, and warns that unprecendented measures must be taken to avoid the "irreversible damage" of climate change.

-The expert insisted on the fact that it is a local and global challenge, where cities can play a crucial role.
-"Cities do not have to wait for legislatif changes to act," said Newman.
-In fact, there are many examples of cities that are at the forefront of initiatives that fight against climate change and affect decarbonisation.
-One of the paradigmatic examples is the use of electric public transport, but there are also others less known initiatives as biophile cities, which seek to bring nature closer to the inhabitants of large cities in order to improve life quality.
-For Peter Newman, "we must plan, innovate and take risks to move towards sustainability."
+According to Newman, cities can play a crucial role, as they do not need to wait for legilslative changes to act.
+In fact, there are many examples of cities at the forefront of initiatives focused on flighting climate change and achieving decarbonisation.
+One well-known example involves the the use of electric public transport.
+However, there are also other less well-known initiatives, such as biophile cities bring nature closer to the inhabitants of large cities in order to improve life quality.
+These represent the need to plan, innovate and take risks to move towards sustainability.

-Peter Newman also showed data on the evolution of economic growth in recent years that show that it is no longer linked to the use of fossil fuels, given that growth is not incompatible with the development of the green economy and renewable energies.
+Newman also referred to good practices being carried out in countries such as Norway or China, where roadless trains powered by rechargeable batteries are already being tested.
+These are more stable, less expensive and less polluting than standard trains or conventional transportation.
+He also showed data on the evolution of economic growth in recent years which demonstrates that it is no longer linked to the use of fossil fuels, implying that growth is not incompatible with the development of the green economy and renewable energy.